Erasmus Collection Fellowship

 ERRC

-The Rotterdam Public Library hosts the world's largest Erasmus Collection which goes back to 1604.
-The Collection includes more than 3000 early-modern editions of Erasmus' works and handwritten letters, and a vast range of modern translations, editions, articles and books related to Erasmus and his reception from the 16th century to the present.
-This provides a unique opportunity for junior and senior researchers to engage with Erasmus Studies in the context of (neo-latin) philology, philosophy, typology, book history, Renaissance Studies, and related fields.
+The Rotterdam Public Library hosts the world's largest Erasmus Collection – UNESCO Memory of the World which goes back to 1604.
+The Collection includes more than 3,000 early-modern editions of Erasmus' works and handwritten letters, and a vast range of modern translations, editions, articles and books related to Erasmus and his reception from the 16th century to the present.
+This provides a unique opportunity for junior and senior researchers to engage in Erasmus Studies in the context of (Neo-Latin) philology, theology, philosophy, typology, book history, Renaissance Studies, art history and related fields, or subjects directly related to the ideas of Erasmus in a broader sense, such as peace, education, and citizenship.

-In close co-operation with the Rotterdam Public Library, ERRC facilitates international researchers to study the world's largest Erasmus Collection.
-We invite scholars from all over the world to apply for an Erasmus Collection Fellowship and engage in research related to the Collection.
-We encourage all interested academics, journalists and independent researchers to apply.
-The deadline for sending in the application form is 31 May 2024.
+In close co-operation, the Rotterdam Public Library (RPL) and the Erasmus of Rotterdam Research Centre (ERRC) at Erasmus University Rotterdam (EUR) facilitate international researchers to study the world's largest Erasmus Collection.
+Fellows contribute to the identity of Rotterdam as a meaningful place to engage with Erasmus Studies.
+We invite academic and non-academic scholars from all over the world to apply for an Erasmus Collection Fellowship and engage in research related to the Collection during an extended visit to Rotterdam.
+We encourage all interested academics, journalists, and independent researchers to apply.
+The deadline for sending in the application form is 14 June 2026.

 Various terms and conditions apply for applicants of the Erasmus Collection Fellowship: